 - Eat a nutritious and calorically-balanced diet.
 Abs start in the kitchen, really, and without the proper diet, your hard work will be covered up by a layer of fat.
 Eat lots of fresh fruits, vegetables, lean meats, and whole grains.

 - Be sure to give your lower back a workout too.
 Your posture depends on it and it will help prevent back injuries later.

 - Drink plenty of water.
 When you're dehydrated, your body holds onto the water it gets.
 That causes bloating in the lower ab region.

 Get Flatter Lower Abs

 Combining ab exercises with a complete body workout plan, cardio, and a well-balanced diet will help you get beautiful abs.
 Don't forget to switch up your ab routine (along with your full body routine) every few weeks to keep your body guessing and speed up your results.
-You can't spot reduce (though you can spot tone), so you'll need to burn fat all over in order to reveal the results of all your hard work.
+You can't spot reduce, so you'll need to burn fat all over in order to reveal the results of all your hard work.